Ingimarsson/smlypool/README.md

 # smlypool - Mining pool for Smileycoin

 smlypool is a scrypt based mining pool for smileycoin.
+The purpose of this project was to understand the protocols behind mining pools and develop a functional prototype.

+A detailed report on this project can be found [here](paper/main.pdf).

 ## Installation